Overview (latest)

 .

-header is present in request, the default response policy is return=minimal
+header is specified, the default behavior is return=minimal

 .